grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 With time-stamped control messages, changing control values at precise sample indexes on the audio stream becomes possible.
 A generic *slices based* DSP rendering strategy has been implemented in the [timed_dsp](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/timed-dsp.h) class.

 A ring-buffer is used to transmit the stream of time-stamped events from the control layer to the DSP one.
-In the case of MIDI control case for instance, the ring-buffer is written with a pair containing the time-stamp expressed in samples and the actual MIDI message each time one is received.
+In the case of MIDI control for instance, the ring-buffer is written with a pair containing the time-stamp expressed in samples and the actual MIDI message each time one is received.
 In the DSP compute method, the ring-buffer will be read to handle all messages received during the previous audio block.

 Since control values can change several times inside the same audio block, the DSP compute cannot be called only once with the total number of frames and the complete inputs/outputs audio buffers.
 The following strategy has to be used: